Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/api/AST_API_Spec.md

 This document provides the public-facing API specification for the AST (Aros Studio) Platform.
 This is the primary API used by end-user wallets, applications, and services to interact with the Nodechain.

-This API provides core blockchain functionality, such as submitting transactions and querying network data.
+This API provides core NodeChain functionality, such as submitting transactions and querying network data.

 ---